rossb34/PortfolioAnalyticsPresentation2015/presentation.md

 * Introduced the goals and summary of PortfolioAnalytics
 * Demonstrated the flexibility through examples
-* Exciting plans for GSOC 2014
+* Plans for continued development
-    * Support for regime switching
+    * Interface to $parma$
-    * Support for supervised learning
+    * Additional solvers
-    * many more
+    * "Gallery" of examples

 #### Acknowledgements
 Many thanks to...